Ellie-L25/closet-organization-guide/README.md

 This project was created to solve the common problem of closet clutter and decision fatigue when choosing outfits.
 By organizing clothing into clear categories, users can quickly find what they need and streamline their daily routine.
 The system is also based on my personal closet organization method, making it practical and easy to follow.

 ## What tools did I use?
-HTML: Used to build the structure of the website
+-HTML: Used to build the structure of the website
 CSS: Used for styling, layout, and visual design
 JavaScript: Used to create interactivity, specifically the filtering functionality
 GitHub: Used for version control and project management